Bangladesh–Indonesia relations

-Bangladesh and Indonesia established diplomatic relations in 1971.
+Bangladesh and Indonesia established diplomatic relations on 1 May 1972.
 Indonesia is the world's largest Muslim country, whereas Bangladesh is the world's fourth largest Muslim country.
 They are partners in the United Nations and various multilateral organisations, particularly in international peacekeeping, the Developing 8 Countries, the Non-Aligned Movement, the World Trade Organization and the Organisation of Islamic Cooperation.
-Bangladesh has an embassy in Jakarta, whereas Indonesia has an embassy in Dhaka.
+Bangladesh has an embassy in Jakarta, and Indonesia has one in Dhaka.
 Official diplomatic relations were established in 1972 after Indonesia became one of the first Muslim countries to recognise independent Bangladesh.

 History

 The contacts between the Bay of Bengal region with Indonesian archipelago has commenced since centuries ago.
 Indonesia and Bangladesh were connected to the maritime Silk Road of the Indian Ocean trade network, where goods travels and ideas exchanged.
 Since the early 4th-century, Indonesia has received Hindu, and subsequently Buddhist influences from South Asia.
 In 9th-century the Srivijaya empire established contacts through religious and education relations with Buddhist schools, monasteries and universities in ancient India and Bangladesh, such as Nalanda and Somapura.
+According to I-ching (635–713 CE), a Chinese Buddhist monk who wrote his journey to Nalanda, Srivijayan royal ships had regular schedule to Bay of Bengal.
 Maritime links existed between the medieval Bengal Sultanate and kingdoms in the Indonesian archipelago, particularly Sumatra which lies to the southeast of the Bay of Bengal.
+In old Indonesian accounts, Bay of Bengal was called Teluk Benggala ("Bay of Benggala").

 After the separation of Bangladesh from Pakistan, Indonesia along with other non-Arab Muslim countries such as Malaysia, Turkey and Afghanistan immediately recognised Bangladesh sovereignty in 1971.
 Subsequently, Bangladesh soon after its independence in 1971 established diplomatic relations with Indonesia and the Embassy started functioning from May 1972.